Eric Adams: Sexual assault lawsuit

 On November 22, 2023, a Florida woman filed a sexual assault lawsuit against Adams under the New York Adult Survivors Act.
 On March 18, 2024, a legal complaint related to the lawsuit was filed, alleging that in 1993, Adams drove the woman, who at the time had recently been passed over for a promotion, to a vacant lot, where he then asked her for oral sex in exchange for career advancement.
 The complaint also alleges that when the woman refused, Adams forced her to touch his penis and ejaculated on her leg.
-In addition to sexual assault, the lawsuit also includes counts of battery, infliction of emotional distress, gender discrimination, retaliation and sexual harassment.
+In addition to sexual assault, the lawsuit also includes counts of battery, intentional infliction of emotional distress, gender discrimination, retaliation and sexual harassment.
 On March 19, Adams denied the accusation, claiming he had conducted himself with dignity during his 40 years in public life.

+Albanian citizenship

+On April 10, 2026, president Bajram Begaj granted Adams honorary Albanian citizenship.
+Adams had previously traveled to Albania in October 2025 to meet with prime minister Edi Rama.